Skip to main content

 4. Cranberry juice or pills

-Drinking cranberry juice has been found to help with urinary tract infections by preventing the formation of the Candida albicans (the fungus that causes yeast infections).
+Drinking cranberry juice has been found to help with urinary tract infections by preventing the formation of Candida albicans (the fungus that causes yeast infections).
 While studies have not shown its ability to help cure Candida albicans in the vagina, some women claim to have results.
 Cranberry juice and pills are also very high in vitamin C, which can also help prevent infection.

 5. Garlic